How do you find low competition keywords with high traffic?

 - Social share analysis

-Once you found the primary keyword you are aiming to rank on top of SERP, follow these steps accordingly.
+Once you find the primary keyword you aim to rank on top of SERP, follow these steps accordingly.

 Step 1: Go to Semrush Keyword Difficulty Tool over here and add your keyword(s).
 Then click on the “Show Difficulty” button.